-This program includes projects associated with the highways in Ventura County that VCTC implements, co-partners, and oversees.
+The Highway Program includes projects associated with the highways in Ventura County that VCTC implements, co-partners, and oversees.
 VCTC is taking its responsibility in efficiently moving people and goods to new levels through assuming agency management over highway development.
-Through the prioritization of federal and state funds, VCTC is increasing the safety and mobility of the motoring public while addressing congestion.
-The program consists of two budget tasks that provide details of the activities supporting this program's objectives and the agency's mission.
+Through the prioritization of federal and state highway improvement funds, VCTC is increasing the safety, efficiency, and mobility of the motoring public while addressing congestion relief on the State highways.
+This program consists of two budget tasks that provide detailed objectives and accomplishments of the activities supporting this program's goals and the agency's mission.

-At \$6,913,900, the Highway Program is 9% of the budget.
-The Highway Project Management and Monitoring budget decreased \$5.5 million due to the partial completion of the consultant work on the U.S. 101 for preliminary engineering and environmental report documents.
-The Motorist Aid budget increased by \$1.1 million due to the second cycle of tje Incident Responder Grant in the current fiscal year.
+At \$7,804,400, the Highway Program is 9% of the budget.
+The Highway Project Management and Monitoring budget decreased \$4.6 million due to the partial completion of the consultant work on the U.S. 101 for preliminary engineering and environmental report documents.
+The Motorist Aid budget increased by \$1.1 million due to the second cycle of the Incident Responder Grant in the current fiscal year.
+Capital expenditures funded with SAFE funds are found within the Motorist Aid Services task at \$8,000.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.

 Details of each task can be found in the Program Task Budget Section.
-Below in Table 11 - Highway Program Budget Tasks, is a listing of the individual tasks within this program.
+Below in Table 14 - Highway Program Budget Tasks, is a listing of the individual tasks within this program.